socketsupply/sockets.sh/src/docs/faq.md

 We think the time has come for the web to return to the P2P model by default, to dismantle the wasteful and unnecessarily complicated (and expensive!) centralization trend that has given rise to the age of the "cloud".
-There ar more than enough consumer devices, many of them highly connected, to accomplish a de-centralization.
+There are more than enough consumer devices, many of them highly connected, to accomplish a de-centralization.